1. Funding

 Robert Fleming Prize

-The Robert Fleming Prize is awarded to an exceptionally talented emerging composer from Canada to further their career development.
+The Robert Fleming Prize is awarded to exceptionally talented emerging composers from Canada to further their career development.

 This prize was created, and is awarded, in the memory of Robert Fleming, a Canadian composer who was also a pianist, organist, choir director and professor, at Carleton University in particular, to promote the careers of young composers.